-Cheer Stunts: A Complete Guide | Cheerleading Positions
+Cheer Stunts: Complete Guide | Cheerleading Positions

 A stunt is an unusual, exciting and dangerous act require a specially skilled person who can take a risk and perform to get rectify and gain publicity.
-Still, I have to do some touch bases and then jump to a real topic because Cheer Stunts have some history and it linked to Cheerleading.
+Still, I have to do some touch bases and then jump to a real topic.
+Because Cheer Stunts have some history and it linked to Cheerleading.

 The Beginning of Cheer Stunts